 Besides doing yoga, you may follow these tips for establishing healthy sleep habits:

 - Turn off the phone at least half an hour before bedtime and getting in the bed ideally before 11 p.m.

 - Get out of bed if you do not fall asleep after 15-20 minutes.

 - If you are not able to rest, you may try a restorative sequence by having 2-3 pillows and plenty of slow, deep breaths.

-Make sure that you learn and do yoga under the guidance of a certified yoga teacher.
-Consult a doctor before practicing these yoga poses if you have any medical condition.
+Make sure that you learn and do yoga under the guidance of a certified yoga teacher looking for car service from lax airport to pasadena.
+Consult a doctor before practicing these yoga poses if you have any medical condition, check out wunder mold.
 Practicing yoga is a natural way of relaxing your mind and body, and so it could be the preferred method of promoting sleep rather than inducing it with medication.